Is Miami's Crime Rate on the Rise in 2024?

 Population 17,923

-Wynwood, with a population of 17,923, experiences 295 violent crimes per 100,000 residents.
+Wynwood, with a population of 17,923, experiences 10.08 incidents per 1000 residents, statistics show.
 Known for its art scene and trendy vibe, the neighborhood also faces significant safety challenges.
 Community efforts focus on balancing cultural growth with safety improvements, including better lighting, increased police patrols, and community-driven safety programs to protect residents and visitors.

 Coral Way